submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 deployment.apps/nginx created
 ```

-`kubectl apply` the following yaml within the nginx-test namespace to create the service:
+`kubectl apply` the following YAML within the  `nginx-test` namespace to create the service:

 ```bash
 apiVersion: v1